dumisxni/TicTac/README.md

 Getting Started
 To run the game on your local machine, follow these steps:
 ****
-**1. Clone the repository:**:
+**1. Clone the repository:**
 - git clone https://github.com/dumisxni/TicTac.git
 - cd TicTac
 - git pull https://github.com/dumisxni/TicTac.git

-3. Compile and run the program:
+**2. Compile and run the program:**
-  . javac TicTacGUI.java
+  - javac TicTacGUI.java

-  . java TicTacGUI
+  - java TicTacGUI

-5. Follow the on-screen instructions to play the game.
+3. Follow the on-screen instructions to play the game.

 Usage